Temporary Staff Employees

 - Other files may be established and maintained for temporary staff employees at the discretion of the appropriate Vice Chancellor, Associate Vice Chancellor, Dean, Director, or department/office head.

 - When completing the EPAF for Temporary Staff Employment, the hiring official identifies assignment beginning and ending dates.
 The assignment end date indicates the last day an employee is authorized to receive payment for work.

 - Any extension of temporary staff employment assignment requires submission and approval of another EPAF.
 If a temporary employee is permitted to work beyond the specified assignment end date, this constitutes unauthorized employment.
 In these circumstances, the responsible hiring official may incur disciplinary consequences for such action.

 - Temporary staff employees are designated as ‘at will’ and, as such, may have their employment assignment terminated at any time at the discretion of the hiring official.
 If a decision is made to terminate the employment assignment prior to the date specified on the approved EPAF, any such decision must be coordinated closely with both the Human Resources and Payroll departments (by submitting the Temporary Staff Change Request form PD-17) to ensure the following: accurate payroll processing; to avoid overpayment for work not performed (particularly, temporary staff employees designated as FLSA exempt); and to prevent unauthorized access to University systems.

-Note: Any termination decision, based upon employee conduct and/or performance issues, must be coordinated with an Employee Relations representative prior to any formal communications with the subject employee to ensure the appropriateness of the proposed action.
+Note: Any termination decision, based upon employee conduct and/or performance issues, must be coordinated with the Employment Consultant for Temporary Staff prior to any formal communications with the subject employee to ensure the appropriateness of the proposed action.